Search This Blog

 In my fourth year, I was given an old set of wide drawing bowls that were being discarded by James Gardens LBC.
 These ran so wide on that fast synthetic surface that no-one would use them.
 I took them to Willowdale LBC where, on natural grass, they behaved like Taylor Lignoids.
 The aim point on this grass was 25% wider than my Vectors.
 They had a definite hook at the end that could get past short bowls in front of the jack.

 Based on her physique, the coach at Willowdale LBC recommended that my wife, Tish, use a Size 1 bowl.
 We ordered a set of Taylor Aces.
-Because the color was being discontinued we got a good discount on a set in solid lemon yellow.
+Because the color was being discontinued we got a good discount on a set in solid lemon yellow (that later developed cracks ).
 Tish tried using them both on the artificial carpet and then on grass but she never liked them.
-She prefers the red Vectors.
+She preferred the red Vectors.
 These yellow Aces sat around gathering dust until this year when I tried them for playing skip in social games on the fast synthetic carpet.
-They felt so comfortable in my hand that I keep using them on and off.
+They felt so comfortable in my hand that I kept using them on and off.

 No comments: